Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces II: Introduction

 Square-tiled surfaces (or origamis) are translation surfaces obtained from finite branched covers of the flat torus $\mathbb{R}^2/\mathbb{Z}^2$ which are unramified away from the origin.
 The $SL(2,\mathbb{R})$-orbits of square-tiled surfaces are closed subsets of the moduli spaces of translation surfaces called arithmetic Teichm\"uller curves.
 The first cohomology groups of the Riemann surfaces of genus $g\geq 2$ in an arithmetic Teichm\"uller curve form a variation of Hodge structures whose monodromy group is naturally isomorphic to a subgroup of $SL(2,\mathbb{Z})\times Sp(2g-2,\mathbb{Z})$.
 The projection of the monodromy group in the second factor of $SL(2,\mathbb{Z})\times Sp(2g-2,\mathbb{Z})$ is called the Kontsevich--Zorich monodromy of the square-tiled surface and, partly inspired by a question of Sarnak, one can try to decide if the Kontsevich--Zorich monodromy of a ``typical'' square-tiled surface is arithmetic or thin.\footnote{As it was remarked by Filip, the Kontsevich--Zorich monodromy of a ``typical'' square-tiled surface of genus $g$ is Zariski dense in $Sp(2g-2,\mathbb{R})$ (cf. Theorem 5.4.7 in Filip's survey \cite{filip22}).
 In particular, a ``typical'' square-tiled surface of genus $g$ has arithmetic Kontsevich--Zorich monodromy when this group has finite index in $Sp(2g-2,\mathbb{Z})$.}

 M\"oller noticed that any square-tiled surface of genus two has an arithmetic Kontsevich--Zorich monodromy (cf. Appendix B of \cite{bonnafoux22}).
 Moreover, in our previous work \cite{bonnafoux22} joint with Bonnafoux, Kattler, Ni\~no, Sedano-Mendoza, Valdez and Weitze-Schmith\"usen, we showed that many square-tiled surfaces in the minimal stratum of the moduli space of translation surfaces of genus three have an arithmetic Kontsevich--Zorich monodromy.

-In this paper, we extend these results to certain families of square-tiled surfaces of genera four, five and six:
+In this paper, we extend these results to certain families of square-tiled surfaces of genera four, five and six.
+We hereby use methods which are very similar to the methods used for genus three origamis in \cite{bonnafoux22} but we have to enrich our toolbox by more advanced concepts from Galois theory to find Galois pinching elements in the Kontsevich--Zorich monodromy for growing genera.

 \begin{theorem} Let $\mathcal{H}(2g-2)$ be the minimal stratum of the moduli space of translation surfaces of genus $g$.
 For each $g\in\{4,5,6\}$, there are infinitely many square-tiled surfaces in $\mathcal{H}(2g-2)$ whose Kontsevich--Zorich monodromies are arithmetic. \end{theorem}